Supreme Court, Queens County, New York.

 Cox v.
 Nunez, 23 AD3d 427 [2d Dept.2005] ).

-Accordingly, this Court finds that there is a question of fact as to whether the plaintiff by his actions could have avoided the accident by the use of reasonable care and whether he was partially at fault for causing the accident.
+Accordingly, this Court finds that there is a question of fact as to whether the plaintiff by his actions could have avoided the collision by the use of reasonable care and whether he was partially at fault for causing the accident.
 Therefore, the plaintiff failed to make a prima facie showing of entitlement to judgment as a matter of law as the record fails to establish plaintiff's freedom from comparative negligence (see Roman v.
 A1 Limousine, Inc., 76 AD3d 552 [2d Dept.2010];

 Lum v.
 Wallace, 70 AD3d 1013 [2d Dept.2010];